+Academic accommodations are determined on a case-by-case basis by Services for Students with Disabilities at the College.
 Students with disabilities may be eligible for academic support, use of assistive technology, and supportive and advocacy counseling.
 Students may also be eligible for classroom accommodations for testing and note-taking.
 There are no additional fees for these services.

 Students who need access to these services are responsible for identifying their needs and requesting support and accommodations.
-Students with hidden disabilities need to provide recent and relevant documentation from a qualified professional to support their requests.
+Students with disabilities need to provide recent and relevant documentation from a qualified professional to support their requests.
 Students are encouraged to make their needs known as soon as possible.